 If this is a request for retrieving the complete SM context for an inter-PLMN V-SMF change, i.e. if the request contains the serving core network operator PLMN ID indicating a different PLMN than the PLMN of the SMF (acting as the old V-SMF), the latter shall not include the chargingInfo IE and the roamingChargingProfile IE in the SM context returned in the response.

+During a procedure with an I-SMF or V-SMF insertion, the anchor SMF should use the servingNetwork IE received in the Retrieve SM Context Request to determine whether the inserted entity is an I-SMF or V-SMF, and if so, encode in the SM Context returned in the response the applicable set of attributes (e.g. hsmfUri, hSmfInstanceId, hSmfServiceInstanceId to a V-SMF, or smfUri, smfInstanceId, smfServiceInstanceId to an I-SMF) and the applicable URI in the pduSessionRef if different URIs are used for intra-PLMN and inter-PLMN signaling requests targeting the PDU session context.

+NOTE: During an inter-PLMN procedure with an I-SMF or V-SMF change, the old V-SMF or I-SMF returns the attributes of the SM context as were received from the anchor SMF.